hashicorp/nomad/website/source/guides/external/lxc.html.md

 ==> Evaluation "d8be10f4" finished with status "complete"
 ```

-### Step 7: Check the Status of the Job
+### Step 5: Check the Status of the Job

-You can run the following command to check the status of the jobs in your
+Run the following command to check the status of the jobs in your
 cluster:

 ```shell